kibook/S1000D-XSL-Stylesheets/s1kd2pdf.README.md

 definition.list.term.width
 Width of the term column in a definition list.

+double.sided
+Whether to use alternating headers/footers for double-sided printing.

+end.of.data.module.position
+Where to present the "End of data module" statement.

+end.of.text
+How the text of the "End of data module" statement is determined.

 external.pub.ref.inline
 How external publication references are presented.

+font.family
+The default font family for all elements.

+footer.show.applic
+Whether to show the "Applicability" statement in the footer.

+footer.show.dmc
+Whether to show the data module code in the footer.

+footer.show.end.of.data.module
+Whether to show the "End of data module" statement in the footer.

+footer.show.security
+Whether to show the security statement in the footer.

+footnote.font.size
+The font size of a footnote.

 front.matter.info.codes
 Descriptive data modules with any of these info codes are presented as front matter.

+generate.display.text
+If set to "0", display text for applicability annotations that have none will not be automatically generated, and no annotation will be displayed on elements referencing it.

 generate.highlights
 Generate a Highlights section when encountering a descriptive data module with info code 00U.